Rosemeis/fastmixture/README.md

 2. Using the fastmixture docker image with Docker or Apptainer

-   If you prefer or need to use a containerized setup (especially useful in HPC environments), a pre-built fastmixture container image is available on [Docker Hub](https://hub.docker.com/repository/docker/albarema/fastmixture/general)
+   If you prefer or need to use a containerized setup (especially useful in HPC environments), a pre-built fastmixture container image is available on [Docker Hub](https://hub.docker.com/repository/docker/albarema/fastmixture/general).
+The latest version corresponds to *v0.93.4*.

    A. Using Apptainer (formerly Singularity)